OPM/opm-tests/spe10/SPE10.md

 Both models are based on the SPE 10 comparative SPE paper:

-   "Tenth SPE comparative solution project: a comparison of upscaling techniques" By Mike Christie (Heriot-Wat University) and Martin Blunt (Imperial College) SPE, August 2001.
+   "Tenth SPE comparative solution project: a comparison of upscaling techniques" By Mike Christie (Heriot-Watt University) and Martin Blunt (Imperial College) SPE, August 2001.

 Originally, these tests were derived when OPM Flow was only able to run three-phase models, and thus these tests were